 Lymphocytes fight infection in different ways in your body.
 They are further divided into T cells and B cells, depending on how they fight infection.

 Acute lymphoblastic leukaemia is a cancer of the immature lymphocyte cells.
 These immature lymphocyte cells are called blast cells.
 The blast cells are overproduced and crowd your bone marrow, preventing it from making healthy blood cells needed by your body.
 If your white cells cannot work properly, it leads to an increased risk of infection.

 How common is ALL?

 ALL is not a very common cancer.
 About 25 people were diagnosed with it in Ireland in 2009.
 It is most common in adolescents and young people between the ages of 15 and 25.
 But it can also occur in adults aged 75 years and over.
-‘For more information please read our information booklet on Understanding Acute Lymphoblastic Leukaemia (pdf, 1.8 MB).
+‘For more information please read our information booklet on Understanding acute leukaemia: AML and ALL.